Hard hat: History

 On the Hoover Dam project in 1931, hard hat use was mandated by Six Companies, Inc. In 1933, construction began on the Golden Gate Bridge in San Francisco California.
 Construction workers were required to wear hard hats, by order of Joseph Strauss, project chief engineer.
 Strauss strove to create a safe workplace; hence, he installed safety nets and required hard hats to be worn while on the job site.
 Strauss also asked Bullard to create a hard hat to protect workers who performed sandblasting.
 Bullard produced a design that covered the worker's face, provided a window for vision and a supply of fresh air via a hose connected to an air compressor.
 The MSA Skullgard was the best, but quite expensive.
 Many hard hats were made of cheaper steel.

 Lighter affordable aluminum became popular for hard hats around 1938, except for electrical applications.
 Fiberglass came into use in the 1940s.

-Injection molded thermoplastics appeared in the 1950s, and began to dominate in the 1960s.
-Easy shape with heat, it is cost-effective to manufacture.
+Injection-molded thermoplastics appeared in the 1950s, and began to dominate in the 1960s.
+Easily shaped with heat, it is cost-effective to manufacture.
 In 1952, MSA offered the Shockgard Helmet to protect linemen from electrical shock of up to 10,000 volts.
 In 1961, MSA released the Topgard Helmet, the first polycarbonate hard hat.
-1962 brought the V-Gard Helmet, which today is the most widely used hardhat in the United States.
+1962 brought the V-Gard Helmet, which today is the most widely used hard hat in the United States.
 Today, most hard hats are made from high-density polyethylene (HDPE) or advanced engineering resins, such as Ultem.

 In 1997, ANSI allowed the development of a ventilated hard hat to keep wearers cooler.
 Accessories such as face shields, sun visors, earmuffs, and perspiration-absorbing lining cloths could also be used; today, attachments include radios, walkie-talkies, pagers, and cameras.